Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 The final versagraph finds the speaker ruminating about the efficacy of being "green," "easy," and "heedless."
 He realizes the delusion that this fellow "Time" has perpetrated upon him.
 His enjoyment of carefree play made him unaware that time was flying and childhood mirth would be short.

 That adult behavior would require grave measures did not occur to the speaker in his days of idealized romp.
 Still, the speaker's memory along with the ability to recreate that idyllic period of life constitute a balm that makes the speaker able to say he "sang in [his] chains like the sea."

 The Skill of Dylan Thomas

 Often more noted for his drinking and partying than for his great skill, Dylan Thomas was, in fact, a skilled poet and a perfectionist.
 In "Fern Hill," Thomas has proven his ability to communicate genuine emotion without sentimental exaggeration.
-Thomas has painted an everlasting, detailed, colorful portrait of his life as young boy on a marvelous farm where he grew to be the fascinating poet he became.
+Thomas has painted a classic, detailed, colorful portrait of his life as young boy on a marvelous farm, on which he grew to be the fascinating poet he became.

 © 2016 Linda Sue Grimes